Skip to main content

 Primary cutaneous peripheral T-cell lymphoma, rare subtypes

-Primary cutaneous gamma/delta T-cell lymphoma tends to grow and spread very quickly.
-It is treated with systemic chemotherapy using a combination of drugs, but even with treatment it can be hard to control.
+• Primary cutaneous gamma/delta T-cell lymphoma tends to grow and spread very quickly.
+It is treated with systemic chemotherapy using a combination of drugs, but even with treatment it can often be hard to control.

 Primary cutaneous diffuse large B-cell lymphoma, leg type

-These lymphomas might look like they involve only a small area of the skin at first, but the disease is often more widespread than it first appears.
-The treatment of choice is rituximab (Rituxan) along with systemic chemotherapy.
-Often the regimen called R-CHOP (rituximab plus cyclophosphamide, doxorubicin, vincristine, and prednisone) is given, but other chemo combinations can also be used.
-If the lymphoma is in only one or a few areas, radiation therapy directed at the tumors is often used as well.
-For people who can’t tolerate chemotherapy, radiation therapy alone may be given.
+The treatment of choice is usually rituximab (Rituxan) along with systemic chemotherapy.
+Often the regimen called R-CHOP (rituximab plus cyclophosphamide, doxorubicin, vincristine, and prednisone) is given, but other combinations can also be used.

 If the lymphoma keeps growing or comes back after treatment

-When a cancer comes back after treatment it is called recurrent or relapsed.
 In general, if a skin lymphoma comes back it tends to be in the skin.
 If this is the case, skin-directed therapies that haven’t been used yet may be effective.
+Slow-growing skin lymphomas might just be watched closely unless they cause symptoms.

-Some skin lymphomas eventually spread inside the body as well.
 Often, the lymph nodes are the first site of relapse.
-After that, the lymphoma might spread to organs such as the liver or spleen, and bone marrow.
+After that, the lymphoma might spread to organs such as the liver, spleen, or bone marrow.
 Different types of systemic treatments may be helpful in this situation.
-Chemotherapy is often used, especially if a person hasn’t had chemo before.
-Depending on the type of lymphoma and which treatments a person has had before, other drugs, such as vorinostat (Zolinza), romidepsin (Istodax), brentuximab vedotin (Adcetris), or mogamulizumab (Poteligeo), might also be options.
-A stem cell transplant may be another option at some point.

 Jacobsen E. Primary cutaneous anaplastic large cell lymphoma.
 UpToDate.
-Accessed at www.uptodate.com/contents/primary-cutaneous-anaplastic-large-cell-lymphoma on February 15, 2018.
+2025.
+Accessed at https://www.uptodate.com/contents/primary-cutaneous-anaplastic-large-cell-lymphoma on April 2, 2025.

 Kadin ME.
 Lymphomatoid papulosis.
 UpToDate.
-Accessed at www.uptodate.com/contents/lymphomatoid-papulosis on February 15, 2018.
+2025.
+Accessed at https://www.uptodate.com/contents/lymphomatoid-papulosis on April 2, 2025.

 American Cancer Society Emails